UKPLab/acl2021-metaphor-generation-conceptual/cm_bart/README.md

 ## Installation
 This project requires an augmented version of Fairseq, included in the `./fairseq/` directory.

-To install, navigate to the `./fairseq/` directory, use the following:
+To install, navigate to the `./fairseq/` directory, and install using:

 `pip install --editable ./`